 - Search for sponsorship was not panning out and did not make sense for me to offer to businesses

 - Once you hit a success-ceiling, the only thing that grows is the negativity and criticisms

 There is a strange tribalism revolving around which hero builds are good and which ‘suck’.
 Among guide-creators, there is no such rivalry but a friendly communication line between us all.
 Around TI8 (2018), I told both Dota Alchemy and ImmortalFaith about my intent to end the project.
 Both parties were actively made aware of my decision as the months passed.
-I kept ImmortalFaith in touch throughout my hiatus and eventual end to ensure he would be able to take the most advantage of it (whether he did or not is his choice).
+I kept ImmortalFaith in touch throughout my hiatus and end to ensure he would be able to take the most advantage of it (whether he did or not was his choice).